levanduy99/Java-Coding/README.md

 Given a positive integer `n`, generate an `n x n` `matrix` filled with elements from `1` to `n^2` in spiral oder.

+### 19. Unique Morse Code Words

+International Morse Code defines a standard encoding where each letter is mapped to a series of dots and dashes,as follows:
+- `'a'` maps to `".-"`,
+- `'b'` maps to `"-..."`, and so on.

+Given an array of strings `words` where each can be written as a concatenation of the Morse code of each letter.

+Return *the number of different **transformations** among all words* we have.

 ## Strings

 ### 1. Reverse String